Investors seen warming to share issues as bond fashion fades

 U.S. bankers anticipate a quiet start to 2013, but said a few successful deals could pave the way for a slew of offerings from large private equity backed-companies that filed with the regulator this year, including Bright Horizons Family Solutions Inc and satellite services company Intelsat Global Holdings SA.

-This year several European companies, including vacuum technology firm Edwards EVAC.O, listed in the United States.
+This year several European companies, including vacuum technology firm Edwards, listed in the United States.
 The Jobs Act, which made it easier for smaller companies to raise capital, could provide a further incentive, advisors said.

 But Europe's IPO market, which saw a 61 percent slump in volumes in 2012, has begun to rebound since September as rallying stocks persuaded sellers and buyers to test the water.